shravan-shandilya/comments-api/README.md

 #### Sample Request Body

 Ideally `user_id` will be derived from the authentication headers of the request.
-However, since that is out of scope, we just have to pass it as one of the body params. `content` is the actual comment data. `parent` should always be set to `-1` as we currently dont support nesting.
+However, since that is out of scope, we just have to pass it as one of the body params. `content` is the actual comment data. `parent` should be set appropriately.

 ```
 {